 What is GERD?

 Gastroesophageal reflux disease (GERD) happens when your stomach acid flows back into your esophagus, the tube connecting your mouth and stomach.
-This can cause acid reflux which irritates your esophagus lining to causing heartburn, difficulty swallowing, a lumpy sensation in your throat, regurgitating food and even chest pain.
-Most people have experienced the symptoms of GERD at some point in their lives, but an increasing number of people experience symptoms more regularly; Even as much as once or several times a week.
+It can cause acid reflux which irritates your esophagus lining, causing heartburn, difficulty swallowing, a lumpy sensation in your throat, regurgitating food, and even chest pain.
+Most people have experienced GERD symptoms at some point in their lives.
+Still, an increasing number of people experience symptoms more regularly, Even as much as once or several times a week.
 GERD is more than an uncomfortable condition but can lead to further health problems.
 Most recently, doctors have found it can lead to esophageal cancer.
 (1)

 Symptoms of Esophageal Cancer (3, 4)